 Volunteer with us

-Our volunteer legal advisers are vital to the delivery of our telephone advice lines.To volunteer with us you must be a qualified, female solicitor, barrister or legal executive with a full practising certificate and experience in either family or immigration and asylum law.
+Our volunteer legal advisers are vital to the delivery of our telephone advice lines.To volunteer with us you must be a woman*, and a qualified solicitor, barrister or legal executive with a full practising certificate and experience in either family or immigration and asylum law.
 You must be willing to commit to deliver one 2 hour advice session each month [3 hours if you are volunteering to give advice on Immigration and Asylum] from our office in London.
 Volunteer legal advisers receive training and expenses and we arrange regular events such as CPD accredited training and social events.

 “I have been a volunteer with Rights of Women since September 2003, which possibly makes me one of the longest-serving telephone advisers on the evening helpline; in a way this speaks for itself!
 The helpline is an indispensable service and many women have told me that they consider it a lifeline, “a star in a dark place”.